Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

     .. figure:: Resources/MockUp/MockUp.png

-        **Figure 01:** The App Gui is intuitive and easy to use.
+        The App Gui is intuitive and easy to use.

     .. figure:: Resources/MockUp/Calendar.png

-       **Figure 02:** The Broswer Gui is the same and extended version of th App Gui.
+       The Broswer Gui is the same and extended version of th App Gui.